 ABSTRACT

-Helmets are used for various purposes such as industrial protective hat (work helmet), motorcycle Helmet, sports helmet, and military/police helmet.
-If the wearer is known through wearing a shared helmet, name, affiliation, qualification can be shown on a display mounted on the helmet, and sensor data collected through helmet such as acceleration data, video, eye track data can be labeled with wearer's ID.
-In this paper, we propose a user identification method based on User's head shape using a helmet equipped with 32 pressure sensors.
-Our method has two functions: identification and authentication.
-Identification is to classify users into one of the registered users.
-Authentication is to accept users who have been registered to the system and reject unknown users.
-We have implemented a prototype helmet device and collected data from nine subjects, resulting in 100% accuracy for user identification and 0.076 average EER for user authentication.
+Various types of helmets exist, including industrial protective helmets, motorcycle helmets, sports helmets, and military/police helmets.
+By identifying individuals wearing a helmet, their name, affiliation, and qualification can be presented on a display mounted on the helmet, and sensor data collected through the helmet, such as acceleration, video, and eye-tracking data, can be labeled with the user's ID.
+In this paper, we propose a user identification method based on head shape using a helmet equipped with 32 pressure sensors.
+Our method has two functions: user identification and authentication.
+Identification aims to classify a user as a registered user, while authentication aims to accept users who are registered in the system and reject unknown users.
+We implemented a prototype helmet device and collected data from nine subjects, resulting in 100% accuracy for user identification and an average equal error rate of 0.076 for user authentication.

 CCS CONCEPTS ^ ^